Skip to content

 It prefers wetland and grassland habitats, which provide plenty of vegetation for the bird to feed on.

-It is usually seen in pairs, or in small groups, and can often be heard calling during the breeding season.
-The white-naped crane is considered vulnerable to extinction, due to a combination of habitat loss, hunting, and other human disturbances.
+It is usually seen in pairs or small groups and can often be heard calling during the breeding season.
+The white-naped crane is considered vulnerable to extinction due to habitat loss, hunting, and other human disturbances.

 Its population has declined significantly in recent years, and conservation efforts are underway to try and protect this species from further decline.